shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 6: Tue Apr 1 (5 days to go)

-It again rained today --- Shihan may have been onto something with his “let nature do the work” strategy.
-A true visionary.
+It again rained today --- Shihan may have been onto something with his “let nature do the work” strategy re. the watering of mama's plants.
+A true visionary!

 Big news: The "silver tube" from MIT arrived!